jcortizronda/Traccar/README.md

     -v /home/jotace/Docker/Traccar/logs:/opt/traccar/logs:rw \
     -v /home/jotace/Docker/Traccar/traccar.xml:/opt/traccar/conf/traccar.xml:ro \
     -v /home/jotace/Docker/Traccar/templates:/opt/traccar/templates:rw \
-    traccar/traccar:4.10
+    traccar/traccar:4.12
     ```

 NOTE:
- - Change the network flag as you want
+ - Change network flag as you want
  - Change -v directories as you want
 I like to create volume for templates folder, so I can modify them easily for notifications.
 Here I leave templates folder.
 Inside it, Short notifications are for Telegram and Messages, and Full notifications are for Email